LLDevLab/LLDevCompiler/Readme.md

 - brne rs
 	- Description: If zero flag is not set in Status register, this instruction will branch to the address, that is stored in source register (rs).
 Otherwise branch will not be taken and next instruction will be executed.
 	- Example: brne r0

+- brlts rs
+	- Description: This operation is using with signed integer numbers.
+It will branch to the address, that is stored in source register (rs).
+If negative flag in status register is set (value in rd register was less then value in rs register).
+Otherwise branch will not be taken and next instruction will be executed.
+	- Example: brlts r0

 At the end of file should always by an empty line.